All prices are inclusive of VAT, postage and packing will be invoiced at cost.

 Back to top

-Proceedings of the 2012 ASET Annual Conference, University of Chester, September 2012
+Proceedings of the 2013 ASET Annual Conference, University of Greenwich, September 2013

 Contains Keynote addresses/presentations from:

-There are also notes and slides from 19 Practitioner Workshop sessions and 6 research papers/presentations.
+There are also notes and slides from 17 Practitioner Workshop sessions and 8 research papers/presentations and the ASET Research Bursary 2013 report.

 Proceedings from previous year's conferences are also available for download: